amorphic/amorphic.github.io/james_stewart_cv.md

 [SparkCC][sparkcc] <br> _2014 - present_

-:   President and co-founder of SparkCC: a makerspace located on the Central Coast of New South Wales, Australia.
-Empowering Central Coast residents to make anything that they can imagine.
+:   President and co-founder of [SparkCC][sparkcc]: a makerspace located on the Central Coast of NSW, Australia.
+Empowering people to make anything that they can imagine.

 [Primary Ethics][primary_ethics] <br> _2016 - present_